pjsip/pjproject_docs/docs/source/specific-guides/media/audio_flow.rst

 it is quite common to have several consecutive/burst of :cpp:any:`rec_cb <pjmedia_aud_rec_cb>` callbacks and then followed by burst of :cpp:any:`play_cb <pjmedia_aud_play_cb>` calls.

-The internal sound device queue buffer in the conference bridge is large enough to store about 150 ms worth of audio, and this is controlled by :c:macro:`PJMEDIA_SOUND_BUFFER_COUNT` macro (see :source:`pjmedia/src/pjmedia/conference.c`).
+Another less common problem with the sound device is when the total number of samples played and/or recorded by the sound device does not match the requested clock rate.
+This is what we call audio *clock drift*.

+Both of these problems can be analyzed with :any:`/specific-guides/audio-troubleshooting/checks/pjsystest`.

+The conference bridge handles these problems by using :doc:`Adaptive Delay Buffer </api/generated/pjmedia/group/group__PJMED__DELAYBUF>`.
+The delay buffer continuously learns the optimal delay to be applied to the audio flow at run-time, and may expand or shrink the buffer without distorting the audio quality.
+The drawback of using this buffer, however, is increased latency.
+The latency increases according to the jitter/bursts characteristics of the sound device.

-It is possible that a very very bad sound device may overrun this buffer, which in this case it would be necessary to enlarge the :c:macro:`PJMEDIA_SOUND_BUFFER_COUNT` number in your :any:`config_site.h`.
+The maximum (sound device) jitter that can be accomodated by the conference bridge's is controlled by :c:macro:`PJMEDIA_SOUND_BUFFER_COUNT` macro, which default value is around 150 ms. It is possible that a very very bad sound device may overrun this buffer, which in this case it would be necessary to enlarge the :c:macro:`PJMEDIA_SOUND_BUFFER_COUNT` number in your :any:`config_site.h`.